Functions

 #Array Functions

 Arrays are ordered, indexable collections introduced in XPath 3.1.
-Unlike sequences (which are flat), arrays can be nested — an array can contain other arrays.
-Think of them as List<object> in C# or JSON arrays.
+Sequences are flat, but arrays can be nested.
+An array can contain other arrays.

 All array functions are in the array: namespace.